getify/foi-lang/formalization-work/Foi-Specification.md

 ambients is untyped.

-Nothing downstream is compiled on the assumption: dispatch reads a value's `__ns` rather than any view (§9.7.2), and §9.7.7 forbids reading an assertion as license for a representation choice.
+Nothing downstream is compiled on the assumption: dispatch reads a value's namespace tag rather than any view (§3.8, §9.7.2), and §9.7.7 forbids reading an assertion as license for a representation choice.

 Ambient effects are handled by a runtime-installed handler scope wrapping **the whole program run**: established before the